volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

-December, 11th th 2016
+December, 13th th 2016
 	VOLUMIO SPOTIFY CONNECT PLUGIN

 IMPORTANT

 - Requires a Premium or Family account
-- Requires a Family account to use Family shared device

 IMPORTANT 2

 - Now the plugin should work with armv6 RPI (previvous to RPI 2) even if just tested on RPI B...And of course with armv7 device (RPI 2, RPI3, Sparky )

-- Version for armV6 requires to download a large file (180Mo).
-It is long and installation is very long...25min!
+- Version for armV6 requires to download a large file (55Mo).
+It is long and installation may be long...10min!
 Be patient !

 This plugin is designed to use Spotify connect web with volumio Base on this work : https://github.com/Fornoth/spotify-connect-web